Entanglement spreading after local fermionic excitations in the XXZ chain: Entanglement dynamics in the gapless phase

 and satisfying the anticommutation relations $\{\mop_k,\mop_l\} = 2 \delta_{kl}$.
 Majorana operators are Hermitian and related to the fermion creation/annihilation operators as $\mop_{2j-1} = \fop_j + \fop_j^\dagger$ and $\mop_{2j} = i\left( \fop_j - \fop_j^\dagger \right)$.
 Focusing again on an excitation $\mop_1$ in the middle of the chain, the time-evolved stated is now given by

 The entanglement profiles $\Delta S$ obtained from tDMRG simulations of \eqref{eq: psit_mop} are depicted in Fig.~\ref{fig: JW_S1_allbond} for four different values of $\Delta$.
 To visualize the spreading of the profile, we now plot the unscaled data against the location of the subsystem boundary.
 For $\Delta=0$, the profile looks similar to that of the corresponding $c^\dag_1$ excitation and is indeed perfectly reproduced by the quasiparticle ansatz \eqref{eq: delS_N}.
 However, in the interacting case $\Delta \ne 0$, one observes a marked difference when compared to the corresponding panels in Fig. \ref{fig: tDMRG_vs_QPk}.
 Namely, the profiles in Fig. \ref{fig: JW_S1_allbond} clearly exceed the value $\ln(2)$, indicated by the dashed horizontal lines, which is the maximum of the ansatz \eqref{eq: delS_N}.
-Nevertheless, we observe that the profiles after the $m_1^\dag$ excitations can be well described by a simple rescaling of the spinon ansatz \eqref{eq: delS_N}, as shown by the solid lines in Fig. \ref{fig: JW_S1_allbond}.
+Nevertheless, we observe that the profiles after the $m_1$ excitations can be well described by a simple rescaling of the spinon ansatz \eqref{eq: delS_N}, as shown by the solid lines in Fig. \ref{fig: JW_S1_allbond}.
 The constant factor multiplying the ansatz is chosen such that the maxima of the profiles at $r=0$ are correctly reproduced.
-Note also that the central peak observed for the $c_1^\dag$ excitation in Fig. \ref{fig: tDMRG_vs_QPk} is missing for the Majorana excitation.